modelcontextstandard/docs/docs/Specification/1_MCS_Motivation_Overview/MCS_Motivation_Overview.md

 > The process involves:
 > 1. Providing the LLM with function schemas/descriptions
 > 2. The LLM generates a structured call in response to user queries
-> 3. A parser extracts and validates the function call
+> 3. A parser determines, extracts and validates the function call
-> 4. The system executes the call against the target API/service
+> 4. The parser executes the call against the target API/service
 > 5. Results are returned to continue the conversation
 >
 > This pattern allows LLMs to act as intelligent orchestrators using text alone.
 The exact format of the function description doesn't matter.
 What matters is that the LLM understands when and how to call a tool and how to format the output for the parser.